How Does the Combine Harvester Work for Wheat?

 Handling of Stalks

 If the wheat combine harvester has a chopping and spreading device, it can chop the straw and spread it on the field, which helps with returning straw to the soil as fertilizer.
 If the wheat combine harvester doesn’t have this device or if you need the straw for fuel or feed, you can use a holding drum to transport it.
-The straw will be discharged from an upper outlet and will fall in one area of the field, making it easier for you to collect, whether you use it for fuel or feed.
+An upper outlet will discharge the straw, and it will fall in one area of the field, making it easier for you to collect, whether you use it for fuel or feed.

 Key Points to Consider Before Operating a Combine Harvester